MaksimIM/JaynesProbabilityTheory/chapter2.md

 $$V_y=G_2(x,v)F_1(y,z)F_2(y,z)+G(x,v)F_{12}(y,z).$$

-Of course mixed partials are equal (under some continuity of second derivatives assumption, Clairot's theorem), so the two expressions are the same.
+Of course mixed partials are equal (under some continuity of second derivatives assumption, Clairaut's theorem), so the two expressions are the same.